March 7, 2020

 The number one saving for most people is getting a cheaper interest rate on your mortgage.
 Banks are very competitive right now and are willing to come to the party.

 And if they’re not willing to budge, look at refinancing to a different lender.
 A number of banks are offering a cash bonus of $2k-$4k for new customers.
-So if you can meet the banks lending criteria, there’s no reason you can’t have an extremely good home loan rate of 3% or less.
+So if you can meet the banks lending criteria, there’s no reason you can’t have a better home loan rate than you’ve got now.

 If you’re renting, check out the current market.
 Look at rentals in your area vs nearby suburbs.
 Have any price differences opened up that you could take advantage of?
 Can you offload some extra possessions and get a place with one less bedroom?